worboy-jacob/Satellite_Image_Forecasting/README.md

 ## Contact

-For questions or support, please open an issue on the GitLab repository.
+For questions or support, please open an issue on the GitHub repository.

 # WealthIndex